Esri/mapbook-ios/mapbook-iOS/Readme.md

 ### Check For Mobile Map Package Updates

-When in `Portal` mode, every time you start the app or do a `Pull to Refresh` in the `My Maps` view, the app checks for updates for already downloaded packages.
-If a newer version of the mobile map pacakge is available, the refresh button is enabled.
+When in `Portal` mode, every time you start the app or do a `Pull to Refresh` in the `My Maps` view, the app checks for updates to the downloaded packages by comparing the modified date of the portal item with the download date of the local package.
+If a newer version of the mobile map package is available, the refresh button is enabled.

-A portal item for each downloaded package is created and loaded.
-Then the modified date of the portal item is compared with the download date of the local package.
-Thats how it knows if an update is available.

 ![Check for Updates](/docs/images/check-for-updates.png)